Roddy McCorley: Death

-After McCorley was arrested he was tried by court martial in Ballymena on 20 February 1800 and sentenced to be hanged "near the Bridge of Toome", in the parish of Duneane.
+After McCorley was arrested he was tried by court-martial in Ballymena on 20 February 1800 and sentenced to be hanged "near the Bridge of Toome", in the parish of Duneane.
 His execution occurred on 28 February 1800.
 This bridge had been partially destroyed by rebels in 1798 to prevent the arrival of loyalist reinforcements from west of the River Bann.

 His body was then dismembered and buried under the gallows, on the main Antrim to Derry road.
 A letter published in the Belfast Newsletter a few days after McCorley's execution gave an account of the execution and how McCorley was viewed by some.
-In it he is called Roger McCorley, which may be his proper Christian name.
+In it, he is called Roger McCorley, which may be his proper Christian name.

 His great-grandson, Roger McCorley, was an officer in the Irish Republican Army in the Irish War of Independence (1919–1921).

 In popular culture and commemoration

-Despite lack of contemporary evidence of McCorley's actual involvement in the United Irishmen rebellion, he became a major figure in nationalist-republican martyrology due to a song by Ethna Carbery called "Roddy McCorley", written in the 1890s.
+Despite a lack of contemporary evidence of McCorley's actual involvement in the United Irishmen rebellion, he became a major figure in nationalist-republican martyrology due to a poem and song by Ethna Carbery called "Roddy McCorley", written in the 1890s.
 Historian Guy Beiner uncovered earlier references to Roddy McCorley in Presbyterian folklore, which he showed to have been repeatedly forgotten and obscured on the background of mainstream Presbyterian identification with Unionism.

 Carbery's ballad was re-popularised (without attribution) by The Clancy Brothers and Tommy Makem, The Dubliners, The Kingston Trio, and others during the folk music revival of the 1960s.
 It was recorded in 1995 by Shane MacGowan and The Popes for their album The Snake and has also been recorded by other contemporary artists, such as Heather Dale on her 2006 album The Hidden Path.
 The melody for "Roddy McCorley" was reused in 1957 for "Sean South", about a failed operation that year during the IRA's "Border Campaign".

 An account of McCorley's career compiled in the early twentieth century from local traditions and correspondence with his descendants, Who Fears to Speak of '98?, was written by the Belfast antiquary and nationalist Francis Joseph Bigger.
 It contains an edited version of an early 19th-century ballad about Roddy McCorley's fate.